mdimjasevic/musllvm-klee/README.md

 make
 cd lib
 extract-bc -b libc.a
-cp libc.a.bc  <wherever you want your bitcode library to live>
+cp libc.a.bc  <wherever you want your static bitcode library to live>
+extract-bc libc.so
+cp libc.so.bc  <wherever you want your shared bitcode library to live>
 ```